oopanuga/oopanuga.github.io/_posts/2015-04-16-React-Workshop.md

 You can get the code in his [GitHub repository](https://github.com/SamuraiPrinciple/Game-Of-Life-React).

 You need to install nodeJs.
 If you download the code you then need to do _npm install_ and you´ll get the node modules required to run it.
-You´ll see a gruntfile, so you just need to run _grunt_ and you should have a browser comming up.
-This displays the board and also the running specs.
+You´ll see a gruntfile, so you just need to run _grunt_ and you should have a browser coming up.
+This displays the board and also runs the tests.
 The idea is that you don´t have to relaunch the application when doing some changes, just save the file and grunt is watching to update the files in the browser.

 You should also see a bunch of failing specs, these are the React tests you need to implement.
 The idea is that you need to make these tests to pass while implementing another board of the game of life with React.